mcknightlabs/rtmup/_posts/goal/2017-03-05-management.md

 The transactional perspective with which I began shifted to a focus on individual and team development.

-Sure, being able to effectively delegate and oversee a bunch of tasks and projects is important.
-But that is all transactional, and, in my mind, not good enough.
-Just knocking out lots of "wins" for the company has never made me feel like a great manager.
+Somewhere along the line, I decided that effectively delegating tasks and knocking out lots of "wins" for the company did not make me a better manager.

-The only time I have felt like a great manager was when I led others in such a way that I earned my own respect.

-These were times when I felt I exhibited temperance, self-awareness, and successfully prioritized the interests of others over my own.

-Consistently living out these qualities is obviously difficult and something with which I continually struggle.
+What made me feel like a better manager were hard-earned habits like being the last to speak in my team's meetings, working hard to align my team members' interests with their project assignments, and leaving my personal problems at the office door.

+Adhering to approaches like these demands a significant amount of mental effort and attention.
 There are no shortcuts.
-It takes a lot of mental effort.

-Below are a few questions I have used over the years to self-assess and reflect on ways I can improve.
+Below are a few questions I use to routinely self-assess and reflect on ways I can improve.

 ### Am I letting personal problems influence how I treat my work and team?
 This is number one on my list, because I find it the most difficult.